ABI0508/A-search-algorithm-/README.md

 The path is reconstructed from the goal node back to the start using parent pointers.

-A* is a widely used graph traversal and pathfinding algorithm, especially useful in fields like AI, robotics, and game development.
-It combines the benefits of Dijkstra’s algorithm with a heuristic to guide the search.
+A* is a widely used graph traversal and pathfinding algorithm.